 Fake Out of the Box

-Sometimes we still harbor negative feelings about the people around but we externally manifest positive feelings and nice behavior.
+The authors say that sometimes we still harbor negative feelings about the people around, but we externally manifest positive feelings and nice behavior.

 That’s because people can perceive our real feelings.